 \paragraph*{Real-World} We evaluate GPC-CEM and CEM on hardware including the obstacle avoidance cost in both cases.
-We rely on a Motion Capture system to track the current object state.
-GPC-CEM is run with 2 denoising steps for 20 trials, while CEM is limited to 10 trials due to frequent damaging failures to the robot, such as repeated collisions with the obstacle as it fails to navigate around. \textbf{GPC-CEM} achieves a \textbf{60\% success rate (12/20)}, while \textbf{CEM} succeeds in only \textbf{10\% of trials (1/10)}.
+We rely on a Motion Capture system to track the object state.
+GPC-CEM is run with 2 denoising steps for 20 trials, while CEM is limited to 10 trials due to frequent damaging failures to the robot (e.g. repeated collisions with the obstacle as it fails to navigate around). \textbf{GPC-CEM} achieves a \textbf{60\% success rate (12/20)}, while \textbf{CEM} succeeds in only \textbf{10\% of trials (1/10)}.
 Qualitative examples for GPC-CEM are shown in Fig.~\ref{fig:spot_exp_qualitative}; all other runs are included in the supplementary video\footnote{\url{https://youtu.be/lKCGjjddv1E}}.
-CEM failures consistently result from getting stuck in the local minimum caused by the C-shaped obstacle, as it lacks the guidance from the generative model to sample motions that navigate around it.
+CEM failures consistently result in the local minimum caused by the C-shaped obstacle, as it lacks the guidance from the generative model to sample motions that navigate around it.
 GPC-CEM only encounters this failure in 4 of 20 trials.
-The remaining failures stem from two causes: (1) pushing the chair beyond the workspace due to the lack of workspace constraints in the cost, and (2) discrepancies between simulated and real chair behavior, especially when assumptions about friction and contact are violated, such as when the chair's wheels are unable to roll.
-We intentionally excluded workspace limits to evaluate the methods with minimal guidance. \paragraph*{Computation Time} Finally, we analyze the computation time per MPC iteration, finding that the dominant bottleneck remains policy rollout, which accounts for over 90\% of the total compute time, limiting the overall control frequency to 5\,Hz.
+The remaining failures stem from two causes: (1) pushing the chair beyond the workspace due to the lack of workspace constraints in the cost, and (2) discrepancies between simulated and real chair behavior, especially assumptions about friction and contact such as when the chair's wheels can roll. \paragraph*{Computation Time} We find that the policy rollout accounts for over 90\% of the total compute time and becomes the primary computation bottleneck, limiting the overall control frequency to 5\,Hz.
 This overhead is primarily due to collision handling and contact dynamics in the physics engine.